Changing COVID-19 policies takes you places.

 When in doubt, add more illustrations.
 In this case, we created some abstract ones related to typical HR practices and skills.

-I couldn't find a photo of Nick and me working on this project.
-So here's a photo of Nick chilling in Voorlinden.
+I couldn't find a photo of Nick and me working on this project, so here's a photo of Nick in Voorlinden.

 Project with Erik Jan van Dalen.
-Design & development together with Nick Lutgerhorst.
+Design & development with Nick Lutgerhorst.

-I'm Martijn (NL) (he/him), a digital designer from Utrecht with around ⑦ years of professional experience, focused on visual and interaction design.
+I'm Martijn, a digital designer from Utrecht (NL) with around ⑧ years of professional experience.

-Designer at Parta – an app for decision-making processes
+Designer at Parta – a platform for decision-making processes

 Lecturer at Utrecht University of Applied Sciences